husonlab/splitstree6/doc/user-manual.md

 `Unrooted =  <Boolean>` - ignore location of root

-#### Credibility Network
+#### Confidence Network

-The "Credibility Network" algorithm takes a Trees block as input and produces a Splits block as output.
-It computes a credibility network using Beran's algorithm.
+The "Confidence Network" algorithm takes a Trees block as input and produces a Splits block as output.
+It computes a confidence network using Beran's algorithm.
 The algorithm has the following options:

 Level = \<Double\> HighDimensionFilter = \<Boolean\> Reference: